zhengcao/rails-zoo/README.md

 1. the controller action which will retrieve one specific animal from the database
 1. the view containing HTML & ERB to see a single animal details
   - you can use [lorem pixel](http://lorempixel.com) to get animal images if you'd like to include a random photo for each animal
-1. add a link to the list of animals which will take you to each animals `show` page
+1. add a link to the list of animals which will take you to each animals details page

 **Verify**:
-1. http://localhost:3000/animals will now include links for each animal's show page
+1. http://localhost:3000/animals will now include links for each animal's detail page
 1. http://localhost:3000/animals/1 should show you the details of one specific animal (assuming you have an animal in the database with an ID of 1)

 ### Create an Animal